Azure-Samples/cognitive-services-speech-sdk/scenarios/cpp/windows/captioning/readme.md

-# C++ Captioning scenario app for Windows
+# Captioning app for Windows with the Speech SDK for C++

-In this sample, you create captions from audio input using the speech-to-text capability of the Speech SDK for C++ on Windows.
+In this sample app for Windows, you create captions from audio input using the speech-to-text capability of the Speech SDK for C++.

 ## Prerequisites

 - Azure subscription - [Create one for free](https://azure.microsoft.com/free/cognitive-services)
 - <a href="https://ms.portal.azure.com/#create/Microsoft.CognitiveServicesSpeechServices"  title="Create a Speech resource"  target="_blank">Create a Speech resource</a> in the Azure portal.
 You can use the free pricing tier (`F0`) to try the service, and upgrade later to a paid tier for production.
 - Get the resource key and region.
 After your Speech resource is deployed, select **Go to resource** to view and manage keys.
-For more information about Cognitive Services resources, see [Get the keys for your resource](~/articles/cognitive-services/cognitive-services-apis-create-account.md#get-the-keys-for-your-resource).
+For more information about Cognitive Services resources, see [Get the keys for your resource](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-apis-create-account#get-the-keys-for-your-resource).
 - [Microsoft Visual Studio 2019](https://www.visualstudio.com/), Community Edition or higher.

 ## Set up the environment

 Install the **Desktop development with C++** workload in Visual Studio and the **NuGet package manager** component in Visual Studio.
-In Visual Studio, select **Tools** \> **Get Tools and Features** to open the Visual Studio Installer.
+In Visual Studio, select **Tools** > **Get Tools and Features** to open the Visual Studio Installer.
 The **Desktop development with C++** workload is under the **Workloads** tab. **NuGet package manager** is under the **Individual components** tab in the **Code tools** section.

 The Speech SDK is available as a [NuGet package](https://www.nuget.org/packages/Microsoft.CognitiveServices.Speech) and implements .NET Standard 2.0.
 You install the Speech SDK in the next section of this article, but first check the [platform-specific installation instructions](https://docs.microsoft.com/azure/cognitive-services/speech-service/quickstarts/setup-platform?tabs=dotnet%2Cwindows%2Cjre%2Cbrowser&pivots=programming-language-cpp) for any more requirements.

 > **NOTE**
 > By downloading the Microsoft Cognitive Services Speech SDK, you acknowledge its [license agreement](https://aka.ms/csspeech/license201809).

-If you wish to create captions from compressed audio files such as MP4 files, you must also install [GStreamer](~/articles/cognitive-services/speech-service/how-to-use-codec-compressed-audio-input-streams.md).
+If you wish to create captions from compressed audio files such as MP4 files, you must also install [GStreamer](https://docs.microsoft.com/azure/cognitive-services/speech-service/how-to-use-codec-compressed-audio-input-streams).

 > **NOTE**
 > - When you install GStreamer on a Windows computer, you must create environment variables named `GST_PLUGIN_PATH` and `GSTREAMER_ROOT_X86_64`, as well as adding `C:\gstreamer\1.0\msvc_x86_64\bin` to your PATH environment variable (see the previous link for more information).
 Be sure to make these changes to your system environment variables, not your user environment variables.
 After making changes to your system environment variables, you must reboot your computer for the changes to take effect.